Karen Chen

 - Office: 4349 Fitts-Woolard Hall

-Karen Chen joined NC State’s Department of Industrial and Systems Engineering as a faculty member in the Human-Systems group in August 2016.
+Karen Chen joined NC State’s Department of Industrial and Systems Engineering as a faculty member in the Human Factors and Ergonomics group in August 2016.
 Prior to joining ISE, she was a postdoctoral research associate at the Healthcare Systems Engineering Institute at Northeastern University in Boston, Massachusetts.

 Chen’s research studies human performances and uses human factors and ergonomics frameworks as the foundation.
 She also implements technologies such as virtual reality to explore potentials in improving the health and safety of various populations.
 She has investigated the use of virtual reality to understand older driver biomechanics and the utility for ranges of motion rehabilitation of chronic pain patients.
 Besides research, she also offers courses in Human Factors in Systems Design, Musculoskeletal Biomechanics, Human-Computer Interface, and Special Topics in Technology and Healthcare Applications.